 The programme consists of compulsory and alternative-compulsory courses (105 ECTS credits), elective courses (60 ECTS credits) and ends with a Bachelor’s degree project (15 ECTS credits) on a topic of interest.

-Compulsory courses: The first part of the three-year programme stretches over the first year and covers basic training in algebra, mathematical analysis in one and several variables, linear algebra and computational programming.
+The first part of the three-year programme covers basic training in algebra, mathematical analysis in one and several variables, linear algebra and computational programming.
+From the autumn semester of 2020 the compulsory block also includes a basic course in mathematical statistics and probability theory.
 These courses constitute the theoretical core that is fundamental to applied mathematics, statistics, mathematical physics, economics and many other areas.